 Facebook nixes billions of fake accounts

-SAN FRANCISCO: Facebook on Wednesday (Nov 13) said it has nixed 5.4 billion fake accounts already this year, in a sign of a persistent battle on social media against manipulation and disinformation.
+SAN FRANCISCO: Facebook on Wednesday (Nov 13) said it has taken down about 5.4 billion fake accounts this year in a sign of the persistent battle on social media against manipulation and misinformation.

+Amid growing efforts to create fraudulent accounts, Facebook said it has stepped up its defenses and often removes the accounts within minutes of being created.

 "We can estimate that every day, we prevent millions of attempts to create fake accounts using these detection systems."

-Facebook believes that fake accounts - where someone pretends to be a person or entity which does not exist - represented about five per cent of its worldwide month active users during the second and third quarters of this year.
+Facebook believes that fake accounts - where someone pretends to be a person or entity which does not exist - represented about 5 per cent of its worldwide active users during the second and third quarters of this year.

 The social network has invested heavily in finding and taking down accounts crafted to deceive people about where information is originating, particular when spread as part of coordinated campaigns with political or social agendas.